dr-hextanium/cookbook/src/intro_to_programming/setup.md

     - Extract the contents of the zip file to a folder (typically in your Downloads or Documents folder).
     - In [Android Studio](https://developer.android.com/studio/), press File &rarr; Open (⌘ + O on Mac or Win + O on Windows).
     - Select the folder you extracted the zip file to, and press open. **DO NOT** open any folder inside the extracted folder.
+        - On MacOS, you can alternatively drag the folder from Finder onto the [Android Studio](https://developer.android.com/studio/) icon in your taskbar to open the folder.
     - Wait for the project to load.
 You should end up with 3 folders in the project view: **FtcRobotController**, **TeamCode**, and **Gradle Scripts**. <br>
         <br>
 4. Install [ADB](https://developer.android.com/studio/releases/platform-tools):